 Most people seeking a consultation do not intend to initiate a divorce immediately, or have not yet been served with divorce papers.
-All initial inquiries, however, have a common element: at least one of the parties believes the marriage is not going well.
+All initial inquiries, however, have a common element: at least one of the parties believes there are troubles with the marriage.

 What subjects should be covered in the initial consultation?

-If children are involved, they are the first consideration both financially and in terms of how parenting time and parenting responsibility (major decision making) are allocated.
-Contested cases regarding parental time and parental responsibility are not common — but they do happen.
-There is also the matter of the amount of child support.
+If children are involved, they are the first consideration both financially and in terms of how parenting time and parental responsibility (major decision making) are allocated.
+Contested cases regarding parenting time and decision-making are not common.
+There is also the issue of child support.
 The next financial issue is whether there will be maintenance (alimony).
-The third area on which you need advice is regarding the laws relating to division of assets.
+The third area you will discuss with your lawyer is the laws relating to division of assets.

 There are other areas, in divorce cases, such as: